DataDog/libdatadog/CONTRIBUTING.md

 # Contributing

-Community contributions to `libddprof` are welcome 😃!
+Community contributions to `libdatadog` are welcome 😃!
 See below for some basic guidelines.

 ## Want to request a new feature?

 Many great ideas for new features come from the community, and we'd be happy to consider yours!

-To share your request, you can [open a Github issue](https://github.com/datadog/libddprof/issues/new) with the details about what you'd like to see.
+To share your request, you can [open a Github issue](https://github.com/datadog/libdatadog/issues/new) with the details about what you'd like to see.
 At a minimum, please provide:

 * The goal of the new feature